JasonPaulGithub/Shop-ProductCalculation-Application/README.md

 The feedback provided was quite frankly - very poor.

 I would really appreciate some feedback so I can improve my skills.
-Thanks you!
+Thank you!

 Jason